 Estonia

-The Estonian Roundtable For Development Cooperation (AKÜ) is in the process of forming a coalition for SDGs consisting of partners from civil society (from human rights, environmental, gender etc. organisations) and the private sector.
+The Estonian Roundtable For Development Cooperation (AKÜ) has formed a coalition for SDGs consisting of partners from civil society (from human rights, environmental, gender etc. organisations) and the private and public sector.
 AKÜ and the members of the Commission for Sustainable Development are having policy dialogues with the relevant ministries.
 While NGOs work on the SDGs in their activities, most local NGOs do not link their activities to the Agenda 2030 framework despite considering the SDGs as very important.

 Estonia